 I have a great and personal interest in art, and the Canadian Forces, so when I came across Silvia’s artwork which skillfully combines both worlds at the local CANEX, naturally I was excited to share her work and some of her thoughts with you.
-It is with great pleasure that I introduce to you the incredibly talented and lovely Silvia Pecota…
+It is with great pleasure that I introduce to you the incredibly talented Silvia Pecota…

 Silvia is a much acclaimed and lauded artist; besides being an Artist for the Army (Canadian Forces Artist Program) her work –on many varied subjects, including fashion!– has been featured and exhibited across North America and Europe.
 Her passion for what she does and her pride in being Canadian is evident in all of her pieces.